tjmahr/tjmahr.github.io/_posts/2021-07-07-slay-the-spire-snecko-eye-simulation.md

 {% include figure image_path="/assets/images/2021-07-ss.jpg" alt="A screenshot of Slay The Spire gameplay." caption="Screenshot of *Slay the Spire* gameplay.
 We see a hand of 5 cards at the bottom with 1/3 energy available on the left." %}{: style="max-width: 80%; display: block; margin: 2em auto;"}

-The exercise today: **simulate the maximum number of cards we can play per turn** under normal circumstances and when a game-warping relic (Snecko Eye) is active.
+The exercise today: **simulate the maximum number of cards we can play per turn** for 3 energy under normal circumstances and when a game-warping relic (Snecko Eye) is active.

 ## A baseline deck

-Let's consider a baseline setup for comparison.
+Let's consider a setup as a baseline for comparison.

   - We have 3 energy to play cards per turn.
   - We draw 5 cards per turn.